HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Sleep Medicine Otolaryngologists.

 Other interventions: They may also recommend or provide other treatments, such as hypoglossal nerve stimulation, which involves an implanted device to keep the airway open.

-CPAP and oral appliances: They help manage the use of CPAP machines and can fit custom-made oral appliances to keep the airway open during sleep.
+CPAP and oral appliances: They help manage CPAP use and can fit custom-made oral appliances to keep the airway open during sleep.